Skip to content

 4. Threshold Limit:

-TDS under Section 194T is applicable only if the aggregate amount of payments made by the firm to a partner during the financial year exceeds ₹20,000.
-If the total payments are ₹20,000 or less, no TDS is required to be deducted.
+TDS under Section 194T only applies if the total payments made by the firm to a partner during the financial year exceed ₹20,000.
+If the total payments are ₹20,000 or less, no TDS deduction is required.

 The TDS rate under Section 194T is 10%.